What is Uniswap Exchange and UNI token?

 4. Approve the transaction in your wallet and wait for confirmation

-For step-by-step guidance, see How to use a DEX
+For step-by-step guidance on decentralized exchange workflows, How to use a DEX provides a practical overview.

 Alternatives to Uniswap